Bed Lofting and Bunking Information

 How do I request a loft?

 The request period for Bunk Beds and High Lofts for Spring 2015 has now closed.
 Requests to lower beds may be emailed to email@example.com.
-The loft request period for Fall 2015 will open during the summer.
+Fall 2015 lofting requests can be submitted at step 2 in the housing application.
+Click here to submit a fall 2015 lofting request form.

 If you have any additional questions regarding the beds and lofting or if you are unable to submit your form online, please contact Housing & Food Services.